Natural background radiation

 Natural radiation doses

 There are also natural sources of radiation in the ground, and some regions receive more terrestrial radiation from soils that contain greater quantities of uranium.
 The average effective dose from the radiation emitted from the soil (and the construction materials that come from the ground) is approximately 0.5 mSv per year.
-However, this dose varies depending on location and geology, with doses reaching as high as 260 mSv in Northern Iran or 90 mSv in Nigeria.
-In Canada, the estimated highest annual dose is approximately 2.3 mSv, as measured in the Northwest Territories.
+However, this dose varies depending on location and geology, with doses reaching as high as 260 mSv in Northern Iran and 90 mSv in Nigeria.
+In Canada, the estimated highest annual dose for terrestrial radiation is approximately 1.4 mSv, as measured in the Northwest Territories.

-Natural radiation from many sources penetrates our bodies through the food we eat, the air we breathe and the water we drink.
-Potassium-40 is the main source of internal irradiation (aside from radon decay).
+A number of sources of natural radiation penetrate our bodies through the food we eat, the air we breathe and the water we drink.
+Potassium-40 is the main source of internal irradiation (aside from radon decay) found in a variety of everyday foods.
 The average effective dose from these sources is approximately 0.3 mSv a year.

 - Date modified: